aeronlroach/django-quiz/README.md

 From here, select `Browse...` and navigate to the directory where your quiz csv is stored, and select the csv.

-Now press `Upload` and the page should refresh, if now error messages are displayed - you have successfully built a quiz.
+Now press `Upload` and the page should refresh, if no error messages display - you have successfully built a quiz.

 Navigating to `127.0.0.1:8000/quizzes` you should see the Title of the quiz on the quiz index.
 Your quiz is now stored in the database.
 Click `Info` to look at the Quiz detail view, or `Take Quiz` to start a quiz session